hwikgren/PNANetwork/DocumentNameExtraction/Readme.md

   * ../Lists/sameText.txt
     * Our first list of documents that are in fact the same although they have different names
   * ../Lists/oraccConcordances
-  	* a concordance list of document names extracted from the Oracc metadata (catalogue.json)
+  	* a concordance list of document names extracted from the Oracc metadata (catalogue.json in each Oracc project)

 The script assumes a folder called Output and writes to it (can be found in folder _../Output/_):
 * _textsWithOriginals_: the normalized document name and the original line